jinyoung1900/jinyoung1900/Marketing-Overview/Overview.md

 <details>
 <summary> <strong>Driving Player Engagement</strong></summary>

 > At first, Discord was just a space for reporting game bugs and occasional core fan talks.
 However, we turned it into a dev feedback engine where we pushed updates based on community contests and votes.
+As I gained more experience and time went on, knowing more about the consumers naturally made me move onto platform management, ads management, and content creation for higher RoI.

 - **📈 Cave Digger 2 Community Growth**
   Built and expanded the community from around 200 to over 1,000 members during the launch window.
 This became a key source of qualitative insight and player retention.

-- **📱 Multi-Platform Presence**
+- **📱 Community Presence**
   Managed and moderated communities on Steam, Reddit, and Discord.
 Maintained transparency, delivered fast support, and shaped a tone that players respected.

 - **🔄 Feedback Loops**